Out of this world: Shepard put golf on moon 50 years ago

 All because of a one-handed swing by Shepard, still the only person to hit a golf ball on the moon.

-“It was designed to be a fun thing,” Shepard said in the 1998 interview, five months before his death.
+“It was designed to be a fun thing,” Shepard said in the 1998 interview, five months before his death at age 74.
 “Fortunately, it is still a fun thing.”